 5. Discussion

+Considering the impact of facilities management on organizational effectiveness, FM decisions leverage business success (Alexander, 2013).
+Data-driven decision-making is pivotal to ensure organizational efficiency, especially in dynamic environments such as FM, which includes high uncertainty (Paganin et al., 2021).
+Together with this perspective, the findings of the study support the fundamental layout of utilizing data-driven decision-making in the FM body of knowledge that reinforces the applied and practical focus of FM.
+Moreover, the exploratory nature of the research methodology, delivering reflections from the FM industry, underscores the criticality of comprehending practical applications together with theoretical management frameworks.

 While previous studies have explored the use of selected criteria for processing and prioritizing work orders, this paper investigated a comprehensive list of criteria used by various facilities for processing work orders.
 Based on the questionnaire results, the number of criteria selected varied among the participants ranging from 3 to 23.
 Considering the range of number of criteria selected (3 to 23) and based on studies conducted on human cognitive limitations regarding cognitive workload and human limited cognitive capacity (Hollnagel & Woods, 2005), it would be complicated to consider more criteria at once.
 However, the results require further investigation to explore the reasoning behind the number of criteria selected while controlling other influential factors such as organizational goals.

 This paper also investigated the impact of external factors such as facility type, size, and years of experience on criteria selection and rankings.
 The average number of criteria selected among FM professionals varied based on years of experience and facility type.
 The results presented the selection of additional criteria by individuals with more experience.
 While increasing the number of criteria used for processing work orders can imply that more aspects are considered for prioritizing alternatives by individuals with high level of experiences, the results need to be validated by considering the impact of other factors such as organizational goals, strategic plans, maintenance budget, etc. The variety in number of criteria selected across individuals highlights the need for identifying the optimum number of criteria to collect comprehensive information while avoiding excessive information collection.
 Furthermore, there should be a balance between the processing time and the quality of results.
 For instance, it’s important to explore if using more criteria will lead to longer processing time and what would be the impact of longer processing times, their costs, labor hours, and planning efforts to determine the benefits and challenges.